 To facilitate smooth running of the fieldwork, there are a number of steps to complete within ODK Collect before the interviewers are given the mobile devices.
 These steps should be completed by the field supervisors to ensure they have a clear understanding of the process and that phones are set and ready to be used by interviewers without them needing to go through these steps.

 Adding Forms to the Device

 There are 2 ways to add an ODK form to the device.
-The simplest method is by connecting to the aggregate server where your project data will be stored:
+The best method is by connecting to the aggregate server where your project data will be stored:

 Open ODK Collect and press your device’s Settings Button.